LaunchCodeEducation/gis-devops/src/content/topics/testing-fundamentals/_index.md

 > For the following list you should know the definition and have an example to relate it to:

-- Manual Testing
+- manual testing
-- Assertion Statement
+- assertion statement
-- Expected value
+- expected value
-- Actual value
+- actual value
-- Test coverage
+- test coverage
-- Testing Framework
+- testing framework
-- Automated Testing
+- automated testing

 ### Concepts

 > You should be able to discuss the following:

-- Pros and cons of automated and manual testing
+- pros and cons of automated and manual testing
-- Common automated testing techniques
+- common automated testing techniques
+- what should be tested?

 <!-- ### Capabilities